 Both formative and summative assessments are carried out and targets are set for learners in line with school policy.
 Peer assessment also plays an integral part in the work of the department.

 These text books are used to support delivery of the new GCSE curriculum which covers the following themes:

-We follow the AQA Examination Board in both languages: Learners are entered for Foundation or Higher Tier in listening and reading whereas speaking and writing is untiered.
+We follow the AQA Examination Board for Italian: learners are entered for Foundation or Higher Tier for each skill, and each skill is worth 25% of the overall final level.